kakao/hbase-packet-inspector/README.md

-  -c --count=COUNT          Maximum number of packets to process -d --duration=DURATION    Number of seconds to capture packets -k --kafka=SERVERS/TOPIC  Kafka bootstrap servers and the name of the topic -v --verbose              Verbose output
+  -c --count=COUNT          Maximum number of packets to process -d --duration=DURATION    Number of seconds to capture packets -k --kafka=SERVERS/TOPIC  Kafka bootstrap servers and the name of the topic
+                              TOPIC:
+                                T:     Both requests and responses to T T1/T2: Requests to T1, responses to T2 T/:    Requests to T, responses are ignored /T:    Requests are ignored, responses to T -v --verbose              Verbose output
 ```

 If `--kafka` option is used, hbase-packet-inspector will send records for
-`responses` table to the specified Kafka cluster as flat json records, instead
+`requests` and `responses` table to the specified Kafka cluster as json
-of creating in-memory database.
+records, instead of creating in-memory database.

 You can send additional key-value pairs to Kafka as follows: